 For extra creamy Refried Beans, just remember to add more bean broth, start with a tablespoon, but keep adding more, while mashing the beans with a fork (or potato masher) to reach desired creaminess.

-Big Mama's recipe is easy to half into a single serving.
-Also, if you like more egg than beans then just reduce bean amount.
-Make this dish your own and tweek it your way.
+If you like more egg than beans then just reduce bean amount.
+Make this dish your own and tweak it your way.